• United Kingdom

 • writing sexual violence

-I have supervised 15 PhDs to completion including two AHRC Collaborative Doctoral Awards (one with Glasgow Film, the other with the Scottish Football Association).
-Other completed PhDs include projects on forensic crime drama; female atheleticism in cinema; sexual violence in teen television; queer relationships in teen film; masculinity and surveillance in the serial killer film; female cannibalism in film & literature; rape discourse on social media; feminist anti-violence campaigns in Scotland; as well as two-practice based projects, one using the audio-visual essay to explore female performance in film, the other a novella series exploring women's experiences of violence over time.
+I have supervised 20 PhDs to completion including two AHRC Collaborative Doctoral Awards (one with Glasgow Film, the other with the Scottish Football Association).
+Other completed PhDs include projects on: scandal and reputation in sexual assault cases; #MeToo in English and Francophone literature and film; Women’s Aid networks and anti-domestic abuse activism in the UK, 1971-1996; gendered election coverage; forensic crime drama; female atheleticism in cinema; sexual violence in teen television; queer relationships in teen film; lesbian representation in contemporary horror; masculinity and surveillance in the serial killer film; female cannibalism in film & literature; rape discourse on social media; feminist anti-violence campaigns in Scotland; as well as two-practice based projects, one using the audio-visual essay to explore female performance in film, the other a novella series exploring women's experiences of violence over time.

-I was Deputy Chair of Sub-Panel 34 (Communication, Cultural and Media Studies, Library and Information Management) for REF2021, and am an elected member of the Media Communication and Cultural Studies Association (MeCCSA) Executive Committee (2014-2022).
+I am the Chair of Sub-Panel 34 (Communication, Cultural and Media Studies, Library and Information Management) for REF2029, having served as Deputy Chair for the same panel in 2021.
+I am an elected member of the Media Communication and Cultural Studies Association (MeCCSA) Executive Committee (2014-2026) and Fellow of the Academy of Social Sciences.

 Expertise related to UN Sustainable Development Goals